 One way to get to know your customers is to create customer profiles or the so-called buyer personas.
 This involves identifying their demographics (such as age, gender, location, etc.), as well as their interests, pain points, and what they would like to see from your business.

 You can collect feedback through surveys, interviews, or casual conversations.
-It’s essential to be open and listen so you can adjust your processes and strategy accordingly.
+Stay open and listen so you can adjust your processes and strategy accordingly.

-Once you understand who your target market is and what they want, you can start catering to your customers’ needs.
+Once you understand who your target market is and what they want, you need to start catering to your customers’ needs.
 This might involve creating new products or services, revamping your marketing strategy, or even slightly changing your website.

-Here are a few examples of how you can build trust:
+Here are a few examples of how you can build the foundation for word-of-mouth:

 - Offer a money-back guarantee